-- 7.24 The LDP in for this Local Authority has only reached Draft Preferred Strategy (2007) due a delay in the plan preparation process.
-The plan only pinpoints the settlements for development, none of these are close to the SAC sites being screened in this policy.
+- 7.24 The LDP in for this Local Authority has only reached Draft Preferred Strategy (2007) due to a delay in the plan preparation process; a subsequent deposit version of the full LDP has been withdrawn.
+The draft Strategy only pinpoints the settlements for development, none of these are close to the SAC sites being screened in this policy.
 The UDP for the area only runs to 2011 and therefore is rapidly becoming obsolete, however, it remains the development plan for the area. - 7.25 These two plans contain a number of strategic and other proposals that may have potential for in-combination impacts.
 However, the part of the Vale of Glamorgan that borders on Bridgend County Borough is very rural in character, meaning little development is likely to be take place here.
 The only proposal from the UDP that is identified in the area is a quarry extension to the north west of Lithalun Quarry is allocated for the further exaction of limestone.
 However, this is likely to have little impact on the SAC sites within Bridgend County Borough identified through screening. - 7.26 The 'Vale of Glamorgan Appropriate assessment screening report' states 'it is considered highly unlikely that the draft Preferred strategy...would result in development likely to have a significant effect on the integrity of the primary features of this designated site'.
 Although it is identified that it is suitable to take a precautionary approach to the possible impacts. - 7.27 The emerging LDP should be monitored for the potential for additional impacts arising that may have in-combination impacts.